openhealthcare/opal/doc/docs/reference/form_templatetags.md

 If the field is a free text or foreign key we will infer the lookup list.

-Alternatively if the field has choices attatched to it we will infer the choices into the field.
+Alternatively if the field has choices attached to it we will infer the choices into the field.

 ```html
 {% input field="Allergies.drug" %}